-- (1) Provides the goods and services within normal business operations; - (2) Provides similar goods or services to many different purchasers;

-- (3) Normally operates in a competitive environment; - (4) Provides goods or services that are ancillary to the operation of the CEC program; and - (5) may not be subject to compliance with all of the requirements of the CEC program as a result of the agreement, though similar requirements may apply for other reasons.
+- (1) Provides the goods and services within normal business operations; - (2) Provides similar goods or services to many different purchasers; - (3) Normally operates in a competitive environment; - (4) Provides goods or services that are ancillary to the operation of the CEC program; and - (5) may not be subject to compliance with all of the requirements of the CEC program as a result of the agreement, though similar requirements may apply for other reasons.

-A. Subrecipient and Sub-Subrecipient Flow-Down Terms
+A. Subrecipient, Sub-Subrecipient, and Incentive Recipient Flow-Down Terms

-For Recipient's agreements with Subrecipients, the Recipient shall follow any flow-down requirements in the Existing Terms for subcontractors, except the Recipient does not need to include the following terms if they are not applicable to a given Subrecipient:
+For Recipient's agreements with Subrecipients and incentive recipients, the Recipient shall follow any flow-down requirements in the Existing Terms for subcontractors and incentive recipients, except the Recipient does not need to include the following terms if they are not applicable to a given Subrecipient or incentive recipient:

-- 1. The Legal Statements on Products term does not have to be included if the Subrecipient will not generate any Products. - 2.
-The Travel and Per Diem term does not have to be included if the Subrecipient will not be reimbursed for travel with CEC funds. - 3.
-The Equipment term does not have to be included if the Subrecipient will not be reimbursed for equipment with CEC funds. - The Confidential Recipient Information term does not have to be included if the Subrecipient will not have access to or generate Confidential Receipt Information as defined in Section 24.
+- 1. The Publications- Legal Statements on Reports term does not have to be included if the Subrecipient or incentive recipient will not generate any Products. - 2.
+The Travel and Per Diem term does not have to be included if the Subrecipient or incentive recipient will not be reimbursed for travel with grant funds. - 3.
+The Equipment term does not have to be included if the Subrecipient or incentive recipient will not be reimbursed for equipment with grant funds. - 4.
+The Receipt of Confidential Information and Personal Information term does not have to be included if the Subrecipient or incentive recipient will not receive Confidential or Personal Information as defined in Section 25.